AKROGIS/LACL_Fish/Readme.md

 Updates were done with data collected in 2019 and then again in 2020.

 Every year, a folder of files is provided by LACL (James Kramer in 2020).
-The parse.py script is edited (last few lines) to fist test the input files (an entire folder of files can be processed at once).
-If there are no processing errors in the test, then the last line of the script can be changed to do an actual database update and the script re-run.
+The `parse.py` script CONFIG object is edited to first test the input files (an entire folder of files can be processed at once).
+If there are no processing errors in the test, then edit the CONFIG to do an actual database update and then re-run the script.
 In the past the processing has failed due to a corrupt (usually empty) sonar file.
-These can be removed from the processing folder and returned to LACL for remdial action.
+These can be removed from the processing folder and returned to LACL for remedial action.
 The remainder of the files can then be processed.
+It is also possible that a new (unexpected) file format is submitted which may require edits to the script.
+Hopefully small tweaks to the global configuration parameters will be sufficient.

 Once the data is loaded the LACL staff access the data directly using `Azure DataStudio` and SQL queries.